Home » Divisions » Jury Services » Policies & Procedures

 DO NOT park in spaces for handicapped, car pool, reserved or in spaces with limited time (violators will be ticketed.)

 The jury parking lot is located at 1019 Garden Street (located between Figueroa & Carrillo Streets).
-If lot is full, parking is available at the church located at Valerio & Santa Barbara Streets.
-Parking is in the upper lot only.
+Parking is extremely limited.
+Please show your summons to the parking attendant to gain entry to the lot.

 The city parking lot on Anacapa Street across from the courthouse is very convenient and the first 75 minutes are free.
 More downtown Santa Barbara parking information here.